-We should discuss possible extensions as well as some shortcomings of this study.
-As a methodological issue, ﬁrst, this paper focuses on disentangling endogenous merger incentives while ignoring future competition in the market due to data limitations.
+Here, we discuss possible extensions and some shortcomings of this study.
+As a methodological issue, ﬁrst, this study focuses on disentangling endogenous merger incentives while ignoring future competition in the market owing to data limitations.
 Thus, a welfare evaluation of the post-merger market was not investigated.
 Combining ﬁrms’ strategic interactions with estimations of demand and supply sides with the endogenous matching merger model remains a challenging and open research question in the ﬁeld of industrial organization (Agarwal and Budish 2021).
-An exceptional study is Igami and Uetake (2020) which construct a stochastic sequential-move game but need monthly-level merger data and allow only a single merger each month.
+An exceptional study is that of Igami and Uetake (2020), which constructed a stochastic sequential-move game but needed monthly-level merger data and allow only a single merger each month.
 Developing their approach might resolve the relationship between matching and competition.
-Second, our matching model does not incorporate unobserved heterogeneity which is identiﬁed nonparametrically (Fox et al. 2018).
+Second, our matching model does not incorporate unobserved heterogeneity, which is identiﬁed nonparametrically (Fox et al. 2018).
 Pursuing this direction will require a diﬀerent econometric approach such as the simulated method of moments in Fox et al. (2018) and multiple market data.

 Conclusion

 We construct a novel uniﬁed list of mergers in the global container shipping industry between 1966 (the beginning of the industry) and 2022.
 Combining the list with proprietary data, we construct a structural matching model to describe the historical transition of the importance of ﬁrm’s age, size, and geographical proximity on merger decisions.
 We ﬁnd diﬀerent transition patterns of the importance of ﬁrm’s age, size, and geographical proximity.
-In counterfactual simulations, we ﬁnd that the prohibition of mergers between ﬁrms in the same country aﬀects the merger conﬁguration of not only ﬁrms involved in prohibited mergers but also ﬁrms involved in permitted mergers.
+In counterfactual simulations, we ﬁnd that prohibiting mergers between ﬁrms in the same country aﬀects the merger conﬁguration of ﬁrms involved in prohibited and permitted mergers.